etn-ccis/edgex-taf/README_Instructions.md

    * port: this is edgex client port. as of now we will take as 8002
    * target: this will be any target device like KVM or STM
    * ip: this will be IP address of target device. if you give target name as KVM then there is no need to provide IP adress
+   * path: user will need to give a specific path of "edge-linux-test-pytest" repo. if user will not give path then script will take default path as "${WORK_DIR}/../edge-linux-test-pytest".
+           If user will give wrong path then script will not execute.

 The execution flow of this script will be as follow